Silver: Chemistry

 Silver does not react with air, even at red heat, and thus was considered by alchemists as a noble metal, along with gold.
 Its reactivity is intermediate between that of copper (which forms copper(I) oxide when heated in air to red heat) and gold.
 Like copper, silver reacts with sulfur and its compounds; in their presence, silver tarnishes in air to form the black silver sulfide (copper forms the green sulfate instead, while gold does not react).
-Unlike copper, silver will not react with the halogens, with the exception of fluorine gas, with which it forms the difluoride.
-While silver is not attacked by non-oxidizing acids, the metal dissolves readily in hot concentrated sulfuric acid, as well as dilute or concentrated nitric acid.
+While silver is not attacked by non-oxidising acids, the metal dissolves readily in hot concentrated sulfuric acid, as well as dilute or concentrated nitric acid.
 In the presence of air, and especially in the presence of hydrogen peroxide, silver dissolves readily in aqueous solutions of cyanide.

 The three main forms of deterioration in historical silver artifacts are tarnishing, formation of silver chloride due to long-term immersion in salt water, as well as reaction with nitrate ions or oxygen.
 Fresh silver chloride is pale yellow, becoming purplish on exposure to light; it projects slightly from the surface of the artifact or coin.
 The precipitation of copper in ancient silver can be used to date artifacts, as copper is nearly always a constituent of silver alloys.

-Silver metal is attacked by strong oxidizers such as potassium permanganate (KMnO_{4}) and potassium dichromate (K_{2}Cr_{2}O_{7}), and in the presence of potassium bromide (KBr).
+Silver metal is attacked by strong oxidant such as potassium permanganate (KMnO_{4}) and potassium dichromate (K_{2}Cr_{2}O_{7}), and in the presence of potassium bromide (KBr).
 These compounds are used in photography to bleach silver images, converting them to silver bromide that can either be fixed with thiosulfate or redeveloped to intensify the original image.
 Silver forms cyanide complexes (silver cyanide) that are soluble in water in the presence of an excess of cyanide ions.
 Silver cyanide solutions are used in electroplating of silver.

 The common oxidation states of silver are (in order of commonness): +1 (the most stable state; for example, silver nitrate, AgNO3); +2 (highly oxidising; for example, silver(II) fluoride, AgF2); and even very rarely +3 (extreme oxidising; for example, potassium tetrafluoroargentate(III), KAgF4).
 The +3 state requires very strong oxidising agents to attain, such as fluorine or peroxodisulfate, and some silver(III) compounds react with atmospheric moisture and attack glass.
-Indeed, silver(III) fluoride is usually obtained by reacting silver or silver monofluoride with the strongest known oxidizing agent, krypton difluoride.
+Indeed, silver(III) fluoride is usually obtained by reacting silver or silver monofluoride with the strongest known oxidising agent, krypton difluoride.